jakubgranos/nbp-exchange-rates-plugin/README.md

 Two options for installation,

 1. First option:
-   download ZIP folder and drop it into plugins at wp-admin/plugin-install.php and click upload plugin
+   download ZIP folder and drop it into plugins at wp-admin/plugin-install.php and click upload plugin - ZIP folder does't contains tests its only to see the output purpose.

+    to run test, you need to go via secondary option and run composer test

 2. Secondary option: